1. Home

 2. Upload your data

-The next step is to upload data on Ajelix platform.
-To do that, follow the steps:
+The next step is to upload data on the Ajelix platform.
+To do that, follow these steps:

 Screenshot from Ajelix portal datasets page

-3. Choose the correct data file type from the available list
+3. Choose the data file you want to add from the list:

 Screenshot from Ajelix portal data source page